Software-Improvement-Group/sigridci/docs/capabilities/faq-security.md

 ### What technology is Open Source Health based on?

 Open Source Health is proprietary SIG technology where we combine 20+ different ecosystems.
-Examples are *Sonatype OSS Index*, *Google OSV*, and *GitHub security advisories*.
+Examples are *Sonatype OSS Index*, *NVD*, *Google OSV*, and the *GitHub Security Advisory API*.
 Depending on the technology, this will analyze dependency management files (e.g. `pom.xml` or `package.json`), library source files (e.g. `jquery-3.6.1.js`), and binary library files (e.g. `log4j.jar`).

 Open Source Health offers the option to create an SBOM (Software Bill Of Materials) report, either through the Sigrid user interface or [through the Sigrid API](sigrid-api-documentation.md#vulnerable-libraries-in-open-source-health).